Information for Students

 How to Avoid It and Stay Healthy

-All students who present with flu-like symptoms at BU Student Health Center are tested for influenza.
+All students who present with flu-like symptoms at BU Student Health Services are tested for influenza.

 What Can You Do?